dawnzs03/flakyBuild14/sdks/python/apache_beam/yaml/yaml_mapping.md

 ```
 - type: MapToFields
-  config:
   fields:
     new_col1: col1
     new_col2: col2
 ```

 will result in an output where each record has two fields,